Yongbinkang/ExpFinder/README.md

     * The `semantic.py` file aims to vectorise every single phrase by using the SciBert model.
     * The `tokenization.py` file aims to extract tokens and noun phrases with their statistical information.
 Note that this contains the parser for the noun phrase extraction.
     * The `weight.py` file aims to calculate personalised weights for given vectors or matrices.
-* The __`scripts`__ directory contains scripts for controlling all processes of a particular pipeline or demonstrating an example of a particular process.
+* The __`scripts/`__ directory contains scripts for controlling all processes of a particular pipeline or demonstrating an example of a particular process.
 * The __`experimental pipeline.ipynb`__ file contains pipelines for the entire process which is shown in the __Demo__ section below.

 ## Demo